 Despite recent economic volatility, mergers and acquisitions (M&A) remain a prevailing strategy in today’s global market for corporations seeking to rapidly increase shareholder value and bottom-line growth.
 Over the past five years, more than $20 trillion has been spent on M&A deals worldwide.
-As M&A deal volume and size trend upward, however, so do market risks and deal complexities.
-While M&A deals often make sense on paper, over 80% of M&A transactions fail to increase share holder value, and over 50% actually destroy value.
+As merger and acquisition deal volume and size trend upward, however, so do market risks and deal complexities.
+While M&A deals often make sense on paper, over 80% of merger and acquisition transactions fail to increase shareholder value, and over 50% actually destroy value.

-In 2011, pharma-related deals accounted for $224 billion, activity that can be attributed in large part to the“patent cliff”that has resulted in an industry-wide loss of approximately $50 billion as of March 2011.
+In 2011, pharma-related deals accounted for $224 billion, an activity that can be attributed in large part to the“patent cliff” that has resulted in an industry-wide loss of approximately $50 billion as of March 2011.
 With pharma companies using strategic M&A for pipeline acquisitions and new R&D capabilities to remain competitive in challenging economic times, the importance of success has never been greater.
-Acquis believes that comprehensive post-merger integration (PMI) planning, with a particular focus on change management to address the “softer”human aspect, can significantly mitigate the risk of M&A failure.
+Acquis believes that comprehensive post-merger integration (PMI) planning, with a particular focus on change management to address the “softer” human aspect, can significantly mitigate the risk of merger and acquisition failure.

 The Challenge: Delivering Value